Hierarchical Attention-based Age Estimation and Bias Estimation: Experimental Results

-\textbf{Gender and ethnicity bias. }The most common source of estimation bias in biometrics is due to gender and ethnicity.
-We study the bias due to ethnicity, as reported in Fig. \ref{fig:error_per_race}, where there seems to be no apparent estimation bias.
-We present the gender-only estimation accuracies in Fig. \ref {fig:error_per_gender}, where the rate of low estimation errors is higher for man by close to 10\%.
-We attribute that to a notably larger number of male training samples.
-The breakdown of the bias due to gender \textit{and} ethnicity is given in Fig. \ref{fig:mae_per_gender_per_race}, where the error for female subjects is higher for all ethnicities.
-In particular, it is higher by close to 0.8 and 0.5 years for black and while female subjects, respectively.
-The proposed scheme was shown to be non-biased with respect to ethnicity, despite the imbalanced training set.
-But is biased towards female subjects by an average error of 0.7 years.
-Our findings coincide with those of Puc et al. \cite{9287219} that used different schemes and evaluation datasets.
+\textbf{Gender and ethnicity bias.} In biometrics, gender and ethnicity are the most common sources of estimation bias \cite{robinson2020face}.
+In Figure \ref{fig:error_per_race}, we examine the ethnicity bias, that does not appear to be significant, although the MORPH II database is heavily skewed towards Black men, making up 67\% of the dataset (Table \ref{table:demographic_comparison}).
+Figure \ref{fig:error_per_gender} presents the gender-specific estimation accuracy.
+The estimation error rate for men is lower by close to 10\% due to the large number of male training samples.
+Figures \ref{fig:bias_per_gender_per_race} and \ref{fig:mae_per_gender_per_race} breakdown the bias and MAE due to gender and ethnicity, where the error for female subjects is greater for all ethnicities.
+It is substantially higher for black and female subjects, respectively, by nearly 0.8 and 0.5 years.
+However, it is biased towards female subjects by an average error of 0.7 years.
+The results are similar to those of Puc et al. \cite{9287219} that used different schemes and evaluation datasets.